medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 ![](/assets/img/blog/kafka/kafkadefguide-messaging-system-6.png)

-Figure 8: Topics, Partitions and Offsets In a Single Broker - revisited.
+Figure: Topics, Partitions and Offsets In a Single Broker - revisited.
 {:.figcaption}

 In a single broker, if it goes down or the disk is corrupted, this topic will